spring-media/storybook-addon-image-snapshots/README.md

 > The example above assumes, that the images are located within the .image-snapshots directory.

-Take a look into the [playground](playground) app to see how it works.
+Take a look into the [playground](playground) app to see an example how it works.

 ## Notes